MicrosoftDocs/win32/desktop-src/lwef/-search-2x-wds-aqsreference.md

 ### Communications

 These properties are common to all communications file kinds.
-To limit the search to communication files only, use this syntax:
+To limit a search to this type of file only, use this syntax:

 `kind:communications <property>:<value>`